Chris Cline: Coal mining business

-In 1980 at age 22, Cline became an underground miner and founded his own energy development company, the Cline Group in 1990.
+In 1980 at age 22, Cline became an underground miner.
+He founded his own energy development company, the Cline Group, in 1990.
 In 2006 he organized Foresight Energy to manage his Illinois Basin coal rights.
 Foresight Energy went public in 2014 on the New York Stock Exchange.
 Cline sold off most of his share of Foresight in 2015, for $1.4 billion.

 Illinois holds a 250-year supply of coal, providing the state with the largest recoverable coal reserve in the United States.
 In 2017, the state consumed nearly $1.4 billion of coal, with coal mining operations located in 12 counties.
 However, Illinois coal has too much sulfur to be burned by most power plants because of pollution control requirements.
 Cline, who spent $300 million on mining rights and equipment in Illinois in the 1990s, had foreseen that the United States Environmental Protection Agency would require power plants to use scrubbers in removing pollutants, which would bring coal back into viability for electricity generation.

 In 2005, Cline Group built its Williamson longwall mining operation south of West Frankfort, Illinois.

 The company SNL Financial reported in 2008 that Deer Run coal mine in Montgomery County, Illinois, a project of Cline's Hillsboro Energy LLC, would produce up to eight million tons annually until 2016.
 In the same report, Cline's representatives stated he was aiming for an annual coal production of 60 million tons from his Illinois operations.

 Illinois environmental groups and landowners attempted to block Cline's coal mine operations, and also sought to draw attention to his local political contributions.

 Cline purchased a Nova Scotia metallurgical coal mine after selling off Foresight stock, as well as rights to coal reserves in Western Canada.

 Cline defended coal as a source of low-cost energy, saying in a 2010 interview "As far as the social acceptability of coal, I like to think I’m part of supplying the cheapest energy in America."